 The whole program hereafter comprises two main process:

 Creating “synth” files.
-These are the backwarded and forwarded swaths established from the observations.
+These are the backwarded and forwarded swaths established from the observations, using MERRA winds for time-to-space conversion of the position of each observed pixel under the Lagrangian conservation assumption.

-Use the synths files as input to make composite files and Analysis Tendency (AT)
+Use the synths files as input to make composite files from many orbits of the satellite, and Analysis Tendency (AT) which is the physical source and sink that reflects deviations from the MIMI procedure’s assumption of conservation.

 1-Creating “synth”files

-A time period, a desired time step for our taget product of synths and a spatial resolution should be precised.
-Here the development of the code started using a one day data set, then some adjustments were set to run it in a weak time period.
-A 0.5 degree and hourly product is our desired spatio-temporale resolution.
+A target or product time, a desired time step for our target product RH and AT, is set arbitrarily to be each hour.
+Here the development of the code started using a one day data set, then some adjustments were set to run it for a 1-week time period.
+A 0.5 degree and hourly product is our desired spatio-temporal resolution.

 An hourly time table was created between first and last swath time plus 24 hour extrapolation.
-Then wind data set times were wheightened through this time table with the following equations
+Then wind data set times were weighteed through this time table with the following equations